Date: 17 January 2014. Beryl Lessons.

 swing) you need to make sure you either follow suit or anchor far

-enough away that you won't cause a middle of-the-night bump!
-Because I'm a
+enough away that you will not cause a middle of-the-night bump!
+Because I

-power boat in a world of anchoring sailboats often I've chosen to
+power boat in a world of anchoring sailboats often I chose to

 anchor quite far from the pack.